-By checking "Continue next days", it is also possible to
+By checking "Continue next days", it is also possible to keep setting after the next consecutive days.

-perform data logging everyday automatically.
 "Start at:" Set the start time for data logging.

 "Ends at:" Set the end time for data logging.

 Setting across the day is not possible.
-The start time must

-be earlier than the end time.
+The start time must be earlier than the end time.
 (Start time < End time)